guilhermegarcia86/go-patterns/README.md

 # go-patterns
-A project built in Golang and some patterns like Proxy, Factory and Strategy
+A project built in Golang and some patterns like Proxy, Builder and Chain of Responsibility

 ## Build
 ```bash